alexpricedev/everyday/README.md

 # Everyday

-A Daily Todo App For People Who Like Getting Shit Done.
+Daily Habit Tracking Like a Boss

 ### Installing & running